-The formal mechanism of the deletion rules themselves, however, without an additional constraint like the UFH, makes no predictions about possible syncretisms or groupings, and is subject to the criticisms noted earlier.
+The formal mechanism of the deletion rules themselves, however, without an additional constraint like the UFH, makes no predictions about possible syncretisms or groupings and is subject to the criticisms noted earlier.

 Our goal is to develop representations from which these properties will naturally follow, without recourse to a separate stipulated metric.
-Borrowing heavily from the phonological model, we propose a morphological feature geometry which is intended to constrain pronoun and agreement systems, much as phonological feature geometries constrain sound systems.
-Such geometries have been discussed in detail in Harley (1994), Ritter (1997), and a similar geometry which also includes syntactic feature information was developed in Gazdar and Pullum (1982) and discussed in Gazdar et al. (1985).
+Borrowing heavily from the phonological model, we propose a morphological feature geometry intended to constrain pronoun and agreement systems, much as phonological feature geometries constrain sound systems.
+Such geometries have been discussed in detail in Harley 1994 and Ritter 1997.
+A similar geometry, which also includes syntactic feature information, was developed in Gazdar & Pullum 1982 and discussed in Gazdar et al. 1985.

-1.2 Structuring the representation.
-Our feature geometry is of the same formal type as the phonological feature geometries originally proposed in Clements (1985) and Sagey (1986).
+1.2.
+STRUCTURING THE REPRESENTATION.
+Our feature geometry is of the same formal type as the phonological feature geometries originally proposed in Clements 1985 and Sagey 1986.
 The morphological feature geometry is motivated by the need for the same theoretical mechanisms as its phonological counterpart.
-The primary goals of a phonological feature geometry, as described by Noyer (1992), are outlined in 4:
+The primary goals of a phonological feature geometry, as described by Noyer (1992), are outlined in 4.

 - (4) a.
 Subtrees define natural classes of features for phonological rules. - b.
 (Some) nodes in a feature tree correspond to the anatomy of the vocal tract. - c.
 The dependency relation encodes contrastiveness.
 (Noyer 1992:46-47)

-Harley (1994) showed that a morphological feature geometry could accomplish 4a and 4c, and also argued that the feature-geometric approach to morphology defines a notion of complexity from which the effects of Noyer's UFH can be derived.
+Harley 1994 showed that a morphological feature geometry could accomplish 4a and 4c, and also argued that the feature-geometric approach to morphology defines a notion of complexity from which the effects of Noyer's UFH can be derived.

-Here, we also wish to maintain that there is a natural morphological analogue to 4b, that is, there are external reasons for the feature groupings which arise.
+Here, we also wish to maintain that there is a natural morphological analogue to 4b; that is, there are external reasons for the feature groupings which arise.
 It is undeniable that the organization of the vocal tract both constrains and motivates phonological feature organization.
 At first glance, it might seem that the groupings of morphological features, independent of physical restrictions, cannot be attributed to external factors.
-Following Ritter (1997), we claim that the external factors which play a role in morphology are conceptual in nature.
-Specifically, notions such as deixis, countability and taxonomy constrain and motivate the relationships which are apparent among morphological features and represented in the formal geometry.
-Subtrees of the geometry represent the grammaticization of natural cognitive categories, accounting for the apparent yet tenuous relationship between grammatical features and meaningful concepts.